 Selling, general and administrative expenses varied quarter to quarter throughout fiscal 2018, primarily due to the timing of our brand marketing events, and a litigation gain of \$1.0 million in connection with the settlement of a lawsuit in which we were the plaintiff in the fiscal quarter ended July 1, 2018.
 Selling, general and administrative expenses increased sequentially throughout fiscal 2019 as a result of our increasing headcount to support our business growth, most notably in the fiscal quarter ended December 29, 2019 due to costs incurred in preparation for becoming a public company.
 For fiscal 2018, shipping and distribution expenses fluctuated from quarter to quarter due to seasonal volume changes and inefficiencies in shipping and distribution that occurred in the fiscal quarter ended December 30, 2018.
 For fiscal 2019, quarterly shipping and distribution expenses fluctuated as a result of seasonal volume changes.
-For fiscal 2020, quarterly shipping and distribution expenses fluctuated as a result of volume changes.
-We anticipate our operating expenses will continue to increase in absolute dollars in future periods as we invest in the long-term growth of our business and prepare to operate as a public company.
+For fiscal 2020, quarterly shipping and distribution expenses will continue to increase in absolute dollars in future periods as we invest in the long-term growth of our business and prepare to operate as a public company.
 Historical patterns should not be considered a reliable indicator of our future sales activity or performance.